How to Get a Cumulative Sum in Excel If a Condition is Applied (6 Methods)

 The result for particular repetitive product ID

-📌 Creating the Excel table helped to directly click on headers and cells to refer to the cells without the hassle of using cell references.
+Creating the Excel table helped me directly click on headers and cells to refer to the cells without using cell references.
 It is called table references.

-📌 The other arguments include criteria range and criteria which are from the product column of the dataset.
+The other arguments include criteria range and criteria from the dataset’s product column.

-📌 The first SUMIF formula gave cumulative summation for all the data while the second one for the condition that only repetitive values will have the cumulative sum.
+The first SUMIF formula gave cumulative summation for all the data, while the second one was for the condition that only repetitive values will have the cumulative sum.

 Read More: How to Calculate Horizontal Running Total in Excel